MyCrypto raises $4 million to simplify cryptocurrency wallets

 “The cryptocurrency market is always changing and evolving, which can make navigating and understanding it difficult and overwhelming for both new and seasoned users,” said MyCrypto CEO Taylor Monahan, in a statement.
 “We’re dedicated to designing an experience that can further simplify how people can access and store cryptocurrency and are thrilled to see the overwhelming support we’ve received from our partners, investors, and community.”

 Monahan was previously founder of MyEtherWallet.
 His vision is to provide a platform that allows users to interact directly with the blockchain and control their keys.
+Rivals include MyEther Wallet, Coinbase, and Trust Wallet.
+MyCrytpo has 20 full-time, contractor, and part-time staff.

+MyCrypto is non-custodial, meaning it don’t hold your funds for you or collect any sensitive information.
+Because of this, the company is really focused on user-education and empowering individuals to take control of their funds safely and securely.
+When it comes to cryptocurrency, a single string of characters can cause irrecoverable loss.
+This space mostly operates in a gray area in regards to taxation, regulation, security and jurisdiction.

+Additionally, MyCrypto is an education driven platform, with a dedication to our users.
+The loss of your private key (think of it as a really important debit card that can’t be replaced and has no insurance) results in the loss of your funds.
+The main goal is to empower users with the most information, so this doesn’t happen.